happyplaygrounds/erp-docs/index.md

 ###  Environment

-Happy Docs is hosted on Github and utlizes the Jekyll static website framework.
+Happy Docs is hosted on Github and utilizes the Jekyll static website framework.
 Github pages allows Happy Playgrounds to host Happy Docs on the internet.

 ###  Navigation